721labs/partial-common-ownership/compatibility/parity/README.md

 Run `pnpm parity:check` with Foundry 1.7.1.
-The check fails unless the 89 Hardhat names and 15 baseline Forge names are covered exactly once, all 104 Forge targets are unique, and the discovered Forge inventory is exactly the mapped inventory.
-The compatibility baseline remains immutable; Stage 6 only permits the validated Forge test expansion while keeping the 89-test Hardhat oracle unchanged.
+The check fails unless the 89 Hardhat names and 15 baseline Forge names are covered exactly once, all 104 Forge targets are unique, and the discovered behavior inventory is exact.
+Stage 7 adds a separate, exact `compatibility/safety-test-inventory.json` for fuzz, invariant, and deferred-regression tests; discovery and successful execution must equal the union of both inventories with no overlap or skipped test.
+The compatibility baseline remains immutable while the 89-test Hardhat oracle stays unchanged.